install4j HelpDownload

 Key bindings

-The active key map controls all key bindings in the editor.
-By default, the [Default] key map is active.
-The default key map cannot be edited directly, to customize key bindings, you first have to copy it.
-Except for the default key map, the name of a key map can be edited by double-clicking on it.
+The active keymap controls all key bindings in the editor.
+When you use the code editor for the first time, you can select which general purpose IDE you are most familiar with and the default keymap will be selected accordingly.
+The default keymaps cannot be edited directly.
+To customize key bindings, you first have to copy them.
+Except for the default keymaps, the name of a keymap can be edited by double-clicking on it.

-Key bindings are saved in the file $CONFIG_DIR/install4j/v9/editor_keymap.xml where $CONFIG_DIR is %USERPROFILE%\AppData\Local on Windows, $HOME/.config on Linux and $HOME/Library/Application Support on macOS.
-This file only exists if the default key map has been copied.
-When migrating an install4j installation to a different computer, you can copy this file.
+Key bindings are saved in the file $CONFIG_DIR/install4j/v11/keymap.xml where $CONFIG_DIR is %USERPROFILE%\AppData\Local on Windows, $HOME/.config on Linux and $HOME/Library/Application Support on macOS.
+This file only exists if a keymap has been selected.
+When migrating an install4j installation to a different computer, you can copy this file to keep your keymaps.

 Code gallery